marekvks/marekvks/README.md

 ## I'm 16 years old student & junior game dev studying CS at SSPS

 - 🌱 I’m currently learning Game Dev
-- 🥅 2022 Goals: I would like to expand my knowledge in programming (C# & C++) to a  higher level and continue learning Unity Engine.
+- 🥅 2022 Goals: I would like to expand my knowledge in programming (C# & Javascript) to a  higher level and continue learning Unity Engine.

 <br />